 New York’s historic status as a major hub for immigrants—and its laws sympathetic to those immigrants—put it on a natural collision course with the Trump administration’s immigration crackdown.
 The conflict came to a head when the administration placed immigration-related restrictions on jurisdictions receiving Edward Byrne Memorial Justice Assistance Grants, which are used for a range of public safety initiatives.
 The new restrictions required the City to certify that it complies with a federal statute—8 U.S.C. § 1373—prohibiting states and localities from restricting their agencies or employees from sending to, or receiving from, U.S. Immigration and Customs Enforcement information regarding citizenship or immigration status.
-In addition, the City was required to give the U.S. Department of Homeland Security at least 48 hours’ advance notice regarding the scheduled release date of any inmate for whom DHS requested such notice and to give the DHS to access any detention facility maintained by the City in order to meet with persons of interest to DHS.
+In addition, the City was required to give the U.S. Department of Homeland Security at least 48 hours’ advance notice regarding the scheduled release date of any inmate for whom DHS requested such notice and to give the DHS access to any detention facility maintained by the City in order to meet with persons of interest to DHS.

 Debevoise & Plimpton LLP is a premier law firm with market-leading practices, a global perspective and strong New York roots.
 We deliver effective solutions to our clients’ most important legal challenges, applying clear commercial judgment and a distinctively collaborative approach.